ericharmeling/in-60-seconds/PITCHME.md

 @snap[west span-100]
 @ul[spaced]
 - Users access data through the **SQL interface** as entries in rows and columns of a table.
 From a user's perspective, data is represented as being in one place.
-- Under the hood, CockroachDB stores data, including rows of table data, indexes, and metadata in a **key-value store** (RocksDB) that is replicated and distributed across multiple machines.
+- Under the hood, CockroachDB stores data, including rows of table data, indexes, and metadata in a **key-value store** (RocksDB) that is partitioned, replicated, and distributed across multiple machines.
-@ulend
-@snapend

----

-## Storage
-### Key-value store

-@snap[midpoint span-100]
-@ul[spaced]
-- For rows of table data, each key in the key-value store is a unique string that is based on the table ID and that row's primary key value.
-- Each value in the key-value store contains the row of values that corresponds to the unique key.
-- Indexes and metadata are stored a little differently... but still as key-value pairs in the key-value store.
 @ulend
 @snapend